 Who will be dealing with your case?

 Our property team are experienced in delivering a high quality, personal service in all matters relating to residential property transactions.
-The team is made up of the Department Head and Partner of the firm, Roland Gibbins, who has 38 years’ experience in conveyancing.
-Roland supervises Amandeep Bassi, a Licenced Conveyancer.
-Heather Wood, Sarah Powell, Nancy Pickering and Jean Fraser provide secretarial and administrative support.
-Click on Roland and Amandeep’s names to find out more about their experience and careers to date.
+The team is made up of the Department Head and Managing Member of the firm, Roland Gibbins, who has over 38 years’ experience in conveyancing.
+Roland supervises Heather Wood, a conveyancing assistant with over 30 years experience, Sarah Powell.
+Jean Fraser and Jasbinder Grewal aprovide secretarial and administrative support.
+Click on Roland name to find out more about his experience and career to date.